vlizarn/challenge-python-lottery/README.md

 ## Features
 * Creation of the `Simple` and `Multiple` bet modes.
 * Ability to choose between `Auto` or `Manual` input game mode lottery.
-* Player can insert a number of times for every bet.
+* Player can insert the number of times for every bet.
 * The code can be reused to create new bet modes and modify the current ones.

 ## Contributor